vonssy/NaorisNode-BOT/README.md

   - Auto Send Ping Every 25 Seconds
   - Multi Accounts With Threads

+- Note: Points Not Increase? pending bruh. please be patient.

 ## Requiremnets

 - Make sure you have Python3.9 or higher installed and pip.